How I Salvage Produce That’s Past Its Primeposted by Andrea | 10/27/2015

 Here are a few ways I salvage produce that’s a little past its prime…

 We have bags of discounted berries in our freezer (all washed, sliced, and ready to go).
-We use blueberries for pancakes and muffins, raspberries for bread, and all the berries for my super simple Any-Fruit Smoothies, shortcake, jam, or just for ice-cream toppings!
+We use blueberries for pancakes and our favorite blueberry muffins, strawberries for pie or shortcake, and a variety of berries for smoothies all year long!

 I also freeze chopped rhubarb and cherries in 2-cup containers for breads, muffins, and jam.